 The diet ensures enough of 4 food groups.
 The group provides carbohydrates, protein, fat, rich in essential vitamins and minerals.

 For children who are still breastfeeding: Parents need to continue breastfeeding, breastfeed more often combined with reasonable supplementary feeding.
-Breastfeeding exclusively for the first 6 months is the best way to help children grow and develop optimally and contribute to the best disease prevention.
+Exclusive breastfeeding for the first 6 months is the best way to help children grow and develop optimally and contribute to the best disease prevention.

 Feed children enough nutritional needs, diverse foods (enough 4 food groups), not too abstinent to compensate for lost nutrients (especially energy and protein) due to infection and disease progression.